NoriSte/reactjsday-2019-testing-course/book/jest-101/jsdom.md

 # jsdom

-Jest by default makes available an instance of [jsdom](https://github.com/jsdom/jsdom), A JavaScript implementation of the WHATWG DOM and HTML standards, for use with node.js
+Jest by default makes available an instance of [jsdom](https://github.com/jsdom/jsdom), A JavaScript implementation of the WHATWG DOM and HTML standards, for use with node.js.

-## window and document object
+## Window and Document Object

 are available in the global scope